alexhewson/prt-cookiecutter-data-science/README.md

 As such, this project is primarily focused on adapting the project to suit our own organisational needs and isn't actively seeking contributions from outside of the organisation.

-If you would like to find out more about the DrivenData cookiecutter-data-science template and how to contribute to their project then [See their docs for guidelines](https://drivendata.github.io/cookiecutter-data-science/#contributing).
+If you would like to find out more about the DrivenData cookiecutter-data-science template and how to contribute to their project then [see their docs for guidelines](https://drivendata.github.io/cookiecutter-data-science/#contributing).

 <!-- ### Installing development requirements
 ------------